 Of course we have more than enough proof that bad things can happen so it is worth remembering the old Sufi adage, of trusting in Allah but remembering to tie one's camels: ie, one cannot abandon all responsibility and remember to carry water when one crosses the desert.

 Byron Katy (See 21 Ways to Live in Peace, an article about her work and a review of a session I had with this work some years ago) runs workshops in Los Angeles where participants are asked to leave all their possessions in their hotel room and go and live on the streets for two days.
 One rule was that they were not allowed to speak.
 The point is to find out if the 'world' is kind or mean.

 My friend did this and became friendly with a group of homeless men who gave him food and shelter.
-He met all kinds of people and had all kinds of experiences one of which of course was intense fear which arose periodically when he realised how far into the unknown he had travelled.
+He met all kinds of people and had all kinds of experiences, one of which of course was intense fear which arose periodically when he realised how far into the unknown he had travelled.

 This is a bit extreme for most people but there are simpler ways to encounter our fear and to go through it.

-Sometimes I have simply run backwards on the beach, far longer that I was comfortable, to elicit fear and anxiety that I can watch arise and recede.
-I like walking at normal speed through my house in the dark trusting my body to remember my way.
+Sometimes I have simply run backwards on the beach, for far longer that I was comfortable, to elicit fear and anxiety that I can watch arise and recede.
+I also like walking at normal speed through my house in the dark trusting my body to remember my way.

 I also used to like driving with my lights off along a windy road through a forest.
 The feeling of hyper alertness magnified the sounds and sensation of the air against my skin.

 It is somehow about finding something that takes you into an unknown, that elicits some fear, and staying present with it.

 Good luck.
 Mark O'Brien 29/8/2011